tansanchian/Hack4Good-2025/frontend/README.md

 - **Task Approval**: Approve or reject voucher tasks and product requests with detailed tracking.
 - **Inventory Management**: Maintain and update inventory with audit logs for accountability.
 - **Reporting**: Generate comprehensive reports, such as weekly requests and inventory summaries.

+## Solutions

+Our system solves key challenges faced by the welfare home:

+### Efficiency

+- Simplifies and streamlines item requests and inventory management.

+### Transparency

+- Provides detailed logs and reports for accountability and planning.

+### Engagement

+- The inventory system fosters a sense of community and involvement among residents.

+By automating repetitive tasks and creating a centralized platform, the system saves time and reduces errors in resource management.

+## Prototype Components

+### Frontend (React)

+- User interface for residents and administrators.
+- Accessible, intuitive design to improve usability.

+### Backend (Express.js)

+- Business logic for processing requests.
+- Database integration for storing user and inventory data.

+### Database (MongoDB)

+- Stores user details, inventory information, and transaction history.

+## Potential Impact

+### For Residents

+- Enhanced accessibility to resources.
+- Empowered with transparency over requests and balances.

+### For Administrators

+- Streamlined management processes.
+- Improved accountability through comprehensive reporting.

+### For the Welfare Home

+- Better allocation of resources.
+- Increased resident satisfaction and engagement.

+## FAQs

+### Who is the intended user of this system?

+The system is designed for residents and administrators of the Muhammadiyah Welfare Home.

+### Can this system be expanded for other welfare homes?

+Yes, the system is modular and can be customized for similar organizations.